-We have certain long-term contractual arrangements that have fixed and determinable payment obligations including unconditional purchase obligations with MVPDs and connected (Smart) TV data providers, operating and financing leases, and data storage and bandwidth arrangements.
+We have certain long-term contractual arrangements that have fixed and determinable payment obligations including purchase obligations with MVPDs and connected (Smart) TV data providers, operating and financing leases, and data storage and bandwidth arrangements.

 We have data licensing agreements with a number of MVPDs and other providers for set-top box and connected TV data.
-These agreements have remaining terms from one to eight years.
-As of December 31, 2022, the total fixed payment obligations related to set-top box and connected TV data agreements are \$299.7 million and \$8.3 million, respectively.
-In addition, we expect to make variable payments related to a set-top box data agreement totaling an estimated \$8.8 million by the end of 2023.
+These agreements have remaining terms from one to seven years.
+As of December 31, 2023, the total fixed payment obligations related to set-top box and connected TV data agreements are \$298.5 million and \$30.4 million, respectively.

 We have both operating and financing leases related to corporate office space and equipment.
-Our leases have remaining terms from one to five years.
-As of December 31, 2022, the total fixed payment obligation related to these agreements is \$50.0 million.
+Our leases have remaining terms from less than one to four years.
+As of December 31, 2023, the total fixed payment obligation related to these agreements is \$41.6 million.

 We have an agreement for cloud-based data storage and bandwidth to help process and store our data.
-The remaining term for this agreement is one year.
-As of December 31, 2022, the total fixed payment obligation related to this agreement is \$9.6 million.
+The remaining term for this agreement is two years.
+As of December 31, 2023, the total fixed payment obligation related to this agreement is \$28.8 million.